snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 import TabItem from '@theme/TabItem';
 ```
 :::note
-Snowplow ecommerce tracking is currently available for Android (and web) only.
-Stay tuned for the iOS release.

 With the addition of these Snowplow ecommerce events and entities, we have deprecated the old `EcommerceTransaction` and `EcommerceTransactionItem` events.
 :::